D-Molloy/ts-devguide/README.md

 - The goal of an interface is to define a new type
 - Interfaces + Classes = How we get really strong code reuse in TS
 - creates a new type, describing the property names and value types of an object
+- allow us as devs to decide where the errors show us (implementing an interface on a class vs. using as a type annotation)

 ### General Strategy for Reusable Code in TS